-When you first start Movavi Slideshow Maker, it will be running in TRIAL MODE.
-To use the program without trial restrictions, you will need to buy the full version and activate Movavi Slideshow Maker.
+When you first start Movavi Video Editor, it will be running in TRIAL MODE.
+To use the program without trial restrictions, you will need to activate Movavi Video Editor if you already have an activation key.
+Unfortunately, you can't buy an activation key for this version of the program, but Movavi Video Editor Plus is available.